jimtrama/fromScratch_front/README.md

 Will not do :

 1. Detect device type and for slow devices reduce the animations cause, animations might not be a good ux idea on slow cpu's

+2. Icons